samkelleher/cordova-plugin-applepay/README.md

 # Cordova Apple Pay Plugin
-> An adapted Cordova plugin to provide Apple Pay functionality.
+> A dependency free Cordova plugin to provide Apple Pay functionality.

 Updated to provide additional data access to the plugin, test calls, and compatibility with newer versions of Cordova.
 Uses a Promise based interface in JavaScript.

-This plugin is compatible with all payment processors (eg Stripe etc) because the token is handled back your JavaScript application to pass to which ever payment processor you use.
+This plugin is compatible with any payment processor (eg Stripe, Adyen etc) because the payment token is handled back your JavaScript application to pass to which ever payment processor you use.

 ## Installation